-Flexibility: The EMTRAC system may be installed on any train or vehicle type (including LRVs, commuter trains, buses, first-response vehicles, snow plows, etc.), with control heads installed on select vehicles.
+Flexibility: The EMTRAC system may be installed on any train or vehicle type (including LRVs, commuter trains, buses, first-response vehicles, snow plows, and so on).

-Wayside equipment includes the cabinet-mounted Priority Detector, the pole-mounted Omni-Directional Antenna (which is typically pole-mounted), the Personal Notification Units (PNUs), and the optional Interrogator Kit, which automatically downloads activity logs and installs firmware updates while trains are out of service at rail yards.
+The EMTRAC wayside equipment includes the cabinet-mounted Priority Detector, the Omni-Directional Antenna (which is typically pole-mounted), the Personal Notification Units (PNUs), and the optional Interrogator Kit, which automatically downloads activity logs and installs firmware updates while trains are out of service at rail yards.

 EMTRAC ST-9283 Priority Detector

-The EMTRAC Omni-Directional Antennas provide 2.15 dBi gain performance.
-The antennas are ground-plane independent and can be mounted in a variety of locations.
-Antenna wiring is encapsulated to provide exceptional resistance to extreme weather conditions.
+The EMTRAC Omni-Directional Antennas are ground-plane independent and provide 2.15 dBi gain performance.
+They can be mounted in a variety of locations, with antenna wiring encapsulated to provide extraordinary resistance to severe weather conditions.

-Includes serial RS-232 or Ethernet communications to enable remote monitoring of system activity and configuration of EMTRAC equipment through the existing rail or traffic network
+Ethernet communication enables remote monitoring of train and signal-controller activity, a history of network-connectivity status, and provides for configuration of EMTRAC equipment through the existing rail network.

-Supports up to 16 inputs and 16 outputs, with one auxiliary output configurable as a satellite-timing signal
+Provides for a total of up to 16 inputs and 16 outputs, with one auxiliary output serving as a satellite-timing signal.

 EMTRAC Vehicle Interrogator Kit

-Auto-Notifications: The EMTRAC software may be configured to email periodic activity logs to specified agency personnel.
+Auto-Notifications: The Central Monitor software may be set to periodically email activity logs to designated agency personnel.

-Communication Stability: Data is not lost in cases of network interruption, data is not lost.
+Communication Stability: In cases of network interruption, data is not lost.
 When connectivity is restored, data-transfers resume from the point of interruption.

-Limitless Memory: By transferring activity logs to the system server, onboard EMTRAC components are able to continually store new log entries.
+Limitless Memory: Because data is regularly transferred to the system server, EMTRAC vehicle and notification components are able to continually store new log entries.

-As the number of rail lines through metro areas increase, so does the potential for pedestrian accidents—and wayside rail workers are often in the most vulnerable locations.
+As the number of rail lines through metro areas increase, so does the potential for roadway accidents—and wayside rail workers are often in the most vulnerable locations.